All you need to know about the Maldives crisis

 (CNN)The Indian Ocean island nation of the Maldives is engulfed in a political crisis, after the President defied a Supreme Court ruling to reinstall opposition MPs and release political prisoners.

-President Abdulla Yameen instead declared a state of emergency, sent in troops to the Supreme Court and ordered the arrest of a predecessor.
+President Abdulla Yameen instead declared a state of emergency and ordered the arrest the chief justice a former President.

 In a TV address, Yameen insisted that it was business as usual and urged Maldivians to remain calm.
-But he claimed the Supreme Court's had acted "hastily" and argued that his actions were designed to prevent a coup.
+He claimed the Supreme Court had acted "hastily" and argued that his actions were designed to prevent a coup.

+On Tuesday, President Yameen said in a statement the Supreme Court had decided to reverse he ruling that precipitated the crisis and nine political prisoners would not be released.

 What's the background?